squeaknode/squeaknode/README.md

 * an LND node
 * Python 3.6 or later

-If you don't already have a bitcoin node or lightning node, you can follow the instructions [here](docs/DOCKER.md) to launch them in Docker.

 #### Steps
 - Update the **config.ini** file and fill in the relevant sections to connect to your bitcoin and lnd nodes:
 	```